authgear/authgear-server/docs/specs/hook.md

 > For advanced end-to-end security scenario, some network admin may wish to
 > use mTLS for authentication.
 It is not supported at the moment.

+# Deno Hook

+Deno Hook is a kind of Hook in form of a TypeScript / JavaScript module.
+The module is executed by [Deno](https://deno.land/).

+The module **MUST** have a [default export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export#description) of a function taking 1 argument.
+The argument is the event payload.
+The function can either be synchronous or asynchronous.
+An asynchronous function is a function returning [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), or an [async function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)

+If the Deno Hook is registered for a [blocking event](#blocking-events), the function **MUST** return a value according to the [specification](#blocking-events).

+If the Deno hook is registered for a [non-blocking event](#non-blocking-events), the return value is ignored.

+Program run with Deno has [no access](https://deno.land/manual@v1.27.2/basics/permissions) to file, network or environment by default.
+In case of Deno Hook, it only has access to external network.
+Other access is blocked.
+For example, A Deno Hook is **NOT** allowed to read or write the file system.

+The stdout and the stderr of the Deno Hook is ignored currently.
+The arguments and the stdin is intentionally unspecified.
+A Deno Hook **MUST NOT** assume anything on them.

+The size limit of a Deno Hook is 100KiB.
+A module larger than 100KiB **CANNOT** be registered as a Deno Hook.

 # Hooks Event Management

 ## Hooks Event Alerts